epiccoleman/blog/_posts/2016-05-11-fabric-is-awesome.md

 excited mostly because of how easy Fabric made it to fix my issue.

 For the last two or three months, I've been the main guy doing DevOps type work at my current client.
-Our team is kind of unique at the client in that we have our own network.
+Our team is kind of unique at the client in that, for various reasons,  we have our own network, which is _mostly_ separate from the main network.
 As a result, we're responsible for our own infrastructure and the configuration of the dev machines and build farm boxes for the room.
 Some people might think this is a pain in the ass.
 I think it's *awesome*.